lucascaton/anonymous_suggestions/README.md

 ## Setup

-Check if you have node 0.10+
+Check if you have node installed:

     node -v